For a long time, shooting has been a boy’s club.

-She is also the first Summer Olympian to have won an individual medal at six consecutive summer games, the first woman to medal in six consecutive Olympics, and the first Olympic athlete to medal on five different continents.
+She is also the first Summer Olympian to have won an individual medal at six consecutive summer games.
+And she’s the first woman to medal in six consecutive Olympics.

-Her first three medals (two golds and a bronze) were earned for double trap shooting but began focusing on skeet after the double trap was eliminated starting with the 2008 Olympics.
+Her first three medals (two golds and a bronze) were earned for double trap shooting.
+But she focused on skeet after the double trap was eliminated in the 2008 Olympics.

 During the 2012 Olympics, Kim tied the world record in skeet shooting with 99 out of 100 clays.
 She’d previously set a new world record at the 2007 ISSF World Cup with 98 clays.

-She started competing at 14 years old and less than three years later, she was competing in the US Practical Shooting Association (USPSA) National Championship.
-In 1994, she was invited to join the Army Action Shooting Team.
+She started competing at 14 years old and less than three years later, she competed in the U.S. Practical Shooting Association (USPSA) National Championship.

-In the army, Julie demonstrated exactly how good of a shooter she is.
-In 1999, she won ladies titles at the USPSA Limited National Championships, USPSA Open National Championships, and the World Speed Shooting Champion, the first woman to win all three in the same year.
+In 1999, she won ladies titles at the USPSA Limited National Championships, USPSA Open National Championships, and the World Speed Shooting Champion — the first woman to win all three in the same year.

-For that accomplishment, Julie was named that year’s U.S. Army Female Athlete of the year, the first active shooter to earn the accolade, which is typically given to Olympic athletes.
+For that accomplishment, Julie earned the U.S. Army Female Athlete of the yea.
+She was the first active shooter to earn the accolade, typically given to Olympic athletes.

 In 2011, Julie completed the set by winning the USPSA Ladies Revolver National Title, becoming the first athlete ever to win a national title in all six USPSA divisions that existed at the time.

-In 2016, the USPSA introduced a seventh division, the Carry Optics Division.
-That same year, Julie won the Ladies National Title in that division, becoming the first athlete to win national titles in all seven USPSA divisions.
+The USPSA introduced a seventh division in 2016, the Carry Optics Division.
+That same year, Julie won the Ladies National Title in that division.
+She then became the first athlete to win national titles in all seven USPSA divisions.

-She even wrote a guide to shooting, SHOOT: Your Guide to Shooting and Competition, and is the official spokesperson for Project Childsafe, a National Shooting Sports Foundation program that promotes education on safe firearm use and storage.
+She even wrote a guide to shooting, SHOOT: Your Guide to Shooting and Competition.
+Additionally, she’s the official spokesperson for Project Childsafe.

 Finally, Julie’s website is a great resource for shooters of all types.